-Set amongst the hilly English countryside, Bath, the only place in the UK with natural hot springs and honey-coloured architecture is packed with historic sites, museums, cute cafes and rewarding walks.
+Set amongst the hilly English countryside, Bath, the only place in the UK with natural hot springs and honey-colored architecture is packed with historic sites, museums, cute cafes, and rewarding walks.
 Explore the best places to visit in Bath on a day trip or on a weekend.

 Bath is located in South West England, in the country of Somerset.
 The city is a UNESCO World Heritage site and the only place in the UK where you can bathe in the natural hot spa water.